proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

 ### @DateReceived

-This attribute is optional and will default to today&#39;s date if missing.
+This attribute is optional and will default to today's date if missing.
 Must be in the format yyyy-mm-dd

 ### @AcceptedAt

-This attribute is optional and will default to the user&#39;s default location if missing
+This attribute is optional and will default to the user's default location if missing

 Specifies the location at which the goods have been accepted.
 The user must have access to the location.